Ruhrpottpatriot/SemanticVersion/README.md

 If an expression has to be handled before another expression the expression can be wrapped into the `(` and `)` parentheses.
 This will raise the expressions precedence to the highest level.
 Nested parentheses are also possible.

 #### Operator Precedence
-All expressions in this library are left-assiciative, meaning if two expression with the same precedence have to be evaluated, the goes from left to right.
+All expressions in this library are left-associative, meaning if two expression with the same precedence have to be evaluated, they are looked at from left to right.
 Implicitly an expression with a higher precedence is evaluated before any expression with a lower precedence.
-The current precedence order is (frigh high to low):
+The current precedence order is (high to low):
 * Parentheses
 * AndAlso
 * OrElse